 - 150 g frozen peas

-- Juice and zest of 1 lemon save 1 Tbsp of juice to pour over salmon fillet before baking
+- Juice and zest of 1 lemon save 1 tablespoon of juice to pour over salmon fillet before baking

 - 300 g reduced fat creme fraiche

-- 2 Tbsp of finely chopped dill + few extra sprigs for decoration if you'd like
+- 2 tablespoon of finely chopped dill + few extra sprigs for decoration if you'd like

 - While salmon is baking, bring large pan of salted water to boil and put in your trimmed asparagus for about 2-3 min (depending on the thickness) until only just tender.
 Take asparagus out of the pan and chop each spear into three roughly equal pieces and save the tips for adding to individual portions when serving.
 Set aside.